uccser/cs-unplugged/docs/source/troubleshooting.rst

 Images are not displayed when I view the website
 ------------------------------------------------------------------------------

-Firstly check the image is located in the ``build/`` directory.
+Firstly check the image is located in the ``staticfiles/`` directory.
-If the image isn't located within the directory, check the Gulp script is running and hasn't reported any errors.
+If the image isn't located within the directory, check the original image is located within the ``static`` directory.

 **Normal Images (not Scratch block images)**

-If the image is located within the ``build/`` directory, check the complete filepath is correct.
+If the image is located within the ``static/`` directory, check the filepath is correct.

 **Scratch block images**